 - 1. Reducing Aggressive Driving

 - 2. Reducing Impaired (DUI) Driving

 - 3. Increasing Seatbelt Usage

-- 4. Infrastructure Improvements
+- 4. Addressing Infrastructure Improvements

 - 5. Improving Traffic Records

 - 6. Reducing Motorcycle Crashes

-- 7. Mature Driver Safety
+- 7. Addressing Mature Driver Safety

-In addition to these seven SFAs, nine additional ones are also identified and will continue to be implemented in that they all contribute to saving lives.
+In addition to these seven SFAs, nine additional ones were identified and will continue to be implemented in that they all contribute to saving lives.

 The Safety Advisory Committee (SAC) members, and ultimately the Program Management Committee (PMC), approve the state's overall Highway Safety Program based upon proposals submitted by various highway safety partners and agencies.
 All proposals are ranked, scored, and broken out by the focus area they address.
 Each area is ultimately approved or denied.
-The matrix on the following page illustrates the PMC funding chart that was approved on May 11, 2009.
-The matrix shows the approved amounts per projects, their focus area, and program highlights:
+The matrix below illustrates the PMC funding chart that was approved on March 22, 2010.
+The matrix shows the approved amounts per projects and their focus